varunbw/leetcode-helper/README.md

 Checkout the functions the library has to offer at src/.
 Comments are included to help understand what each function does.

+I also recommend going through the entirety of [FAQ.md](FAQ.md) first.

 # Installation

 1. Clone the repository